smitkunpara/tv_scraper/docs/fundamentals.md

 | `dividends_per_share_fq` | Dividends per share (fiscal quarter) | Currency |
 | `dividend_payout_ratio_ttm` | Dividend payout ratio (trailing twelve months) | Percentage |

-## Behavioral Notes from Code and Tests

-### Symbol Validation

-1. **Exchange Prefix Requirement**: All symbols must include an exchange prefix (e.g., `'NASDAQ:AAPL'`).
-Symbols without prefixes will fail validation.

-2. **Case Standardization**: Symbols are automatically converted to uppercase and stripped of whitespace.

-3. **Error Handling**: Invalid symbols return a failed status with descriptive error messages.

-### Data Retrieval

-1. **Field Selection**: When no specific fields are requested, the module retrieves all 53 available fundamental fields.

-2. **HTTP Requests**: The module uses TradingView's scanner API with a 10-second timeout.

-3. **Rate Limiting**: No explicit rate limiting is implemented, but TradingView may impose limits on frequent requests.

-4. **Error Conditions**: The module handles various error scenarios including:
-   - Invalid symbols
-   - HTTP errors (non-200 status codes)
-   - Network connectivity issues
-   - Empty or missing data responses

-### Export Functionality

-1. **File Formats**: Supports JSON and CSV export formats.

-2. **File Naming**: Export files use the symbol name (with colon replaced by underscore) and data category in the filename.

-3. **Automatic Export**: When `export_result=True`, data is automatically exported after retrieval.

-### Comparison Functionality

-1. **Default Fields**: When comparing multiple symbols without specifying fields, the module uses a standard set of key metrics:
-   - `total_revenue`, `net_income`, `EBITDA`
-   - `market_cap_basic`, `price_earnings_ttm`
-   - `return_on_equity_fq`, `debt_to_equity_fq`

-2. **Comparison Structure**: Returns both individual symbol data and a side-by-side comparison dictionary.

-3. **Error Handling**: If no data is retrieved for any symbol, the comparison fails with an appropriate error message.

 ## Code Examples